sanger-cellular-informatics/Targeton-Designer/README.md

   "primer3_params": "/path/to/primer3/configuration/file"
 }
 ```
-**Note:** Where these arguments are specified both in the command line and in the designer config file, the parameters specified in the command line will take precedence.
+**Note:** Where these arguments are specified both in the command line and in the user designer config file, the parameters specified in the command line will take precedence.

 ### Primer Scoring Tool